rylincoln/developer.fulcrumapp.com/_general/url-actions.md

 ## Notes

 Several core Android apps, including Gmail and Messenger do not support custom schemes and will not correctly link to Fulcrum if you try to use the following `<a href="fulcrumapp://new-record?form_id=123-xyz">Create new record</a>`.
 We have setup a dedicated http page to help overcome this issue, by providing a web link, which opens the browser and redirects to open the Fulcrum app.
-If you are dealing with this issue, try the following: `<a href="http://www.fulcrumapp.com/action/#new-record?form_id=123-xyz">Create new record</a>`.
+If you are dealing with this issue, try the following:

+* `<a href="http://www.fulcrumapp.com/action/#new-record?form_id=123-xyz">Create new record</a>` for new records
+* `<a href="http://www.fulcrumapp.com/action/#edit-record?form_id=123-xyz&record_id=xyz-123">Edit record</a>` for existing edits

 This solution should work for both Android and iOS.